Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

             if (this.IsParameterBound(c => c.FooObject))
             {
                 this.ResourceGroupName = this.FooObject.ResourceGroupName;
-                this.ParentName = this.FooObject.ParentName;
+                this.FooName = this.FooObject.FooName;
             }

             ChildFoo existingFoo = null;
             try
             {
-                existingChildFoo = this.MySDKClient.ChildFoo.Get(this.ResourceGroupName, this.ParentName, this.Name);
+                existingChildFoo = this.MySDKClient.ChildFoo.Get(this.ResourceGroupName, this.FooName, this.Name);
             }
             catch
             {